ebeninca/fip16/README.md

 ## Selected Cups on fip16 tournaments manager

-- Extra tournaments minus ROU,SUI,IRL
+- Extra tournaments minus IRL,SUI,POL,RUS,ROU
-- Compids 99/99
+- Compids 97/99

 ### Current used compdata spaces:

-- Compids 99/99
+- Compids 97/99
-- Compobj 1804/1809
+- Compobj 1781/1809
-- Advancement 3397/3549
+- Advancement 3441/3549
+- Tasks 797/800
+- Standings 5268/5278
+- Initteams 295/366
+- Schedule 6526/6995
+- **Settings 3757/3752 (Intl Friendly working even being out of bounds)**

 ## Fixes/modifications:

 v62.004
+- **Copa Libertadores expanded to 32 teams**
-- Deleted Polonese Cup to have enough free compobj to use in other expansions
+- Deleted Polonese and Russian cups to have enough free compobj to use in other expansions
 - FIFA CWC Setup Stage 2, trying to avoid a rare TBD when the host team and the AFC/CAF champions are the same.

 v62.003